dcogb/dcogb.github.io/documentation/cache/usage.md

 # Interfaces

-Mountain Valley Church of God Cache comes with two interfaces that are implemented where the drivers support them:
+Donica Church of God Cache comes with two interfaces that are implemented where the drivers support them:

  - __[Cache_Tagging] for tagging support on cache entries__
     - [Cache_MemcacheTag]